vglinka/storage-facade-localstoragethin/README.md

 import { createStorage } from 'storage-facade';
 import { LocalStorageThin } from 'storage-facade-localstoragethin';

-// Do not create more than one instance at the same time const storage = createStorage({
+const storage = createStorage({
   use: new LocalStorageThin(),
+  // If you are using a cache,
+  // do not create more than one instance at the same time
   useCache: true, // false by default
 });

-// If an initialization error occurs,
-// it will be thrown on the first attempt to read/write try {
+try {
   // Write value
   storage.value = { data: [40, 42] };